lloyd99901/LunarROMCorruptor/README.md

 ## Corrupt any file using multiple different ‘Engines’

-### Requirements
-.NET Framework 4 is required to run the program.
-For development, Microsoft Visual Studio Community 2019 is recommended.

 ## Features

 ### Corrupt Every Nth Byte and Intensity Mode
-Corrupt Every Nth Byte allows for a more "regular" corruption. (e.g. corrupt every 1th byte corrupts the entire file) Intensity allows for a more randomized corruption by selecting random addresses to corrupt.
+Corrupt Every Nth Byte allows for a more "regular" corruption. (e.g. corrupt every 1st byte corrupts the entire file) Intensity allows for a more randomized corruption by selecting random addresses to corrupt.

 ### File Saves and Stash Saves